-Here, we take the time to explore what constitutes bad web design, what makes for good web design, and how we can help you make it all better.
+With Halloween just around the corner, we explore the absolute horrors of bad web design, what makes for good web design, and how you can improve your website…

 The internet is a wonderful thing.
-Now just over a quarter of a century old, our wonderful world wide web has been through all the regular changes and developments any other millennial has – from the stumbling infant years of multicoloured text upon bright white backgrounds (no photos, please!), to the awkward, hormonal teenage phase of GIFs, upon GIFs, upon GIFs…!
+Now over a quarter of a century old, our wonderful World Wide Web has been through all the regular changes and developments any other millennial has – from the stumbling infant years of multicoloured text upon bright white backgrounds (no photos, please!), to the awkward, hormonal teenage phase of GIFs, upon GIFs, upon GIFs…!
 It’s an undeniably funny old place, with many faces and personalities, which makes for a patchwork of both beautiful, and horrific work…

 The evolution of the internet and mobile technology